arxpoetica/storylynx-template/README.md

 Is replaced with with a JWT secret.

-`process.env.NODE_ENV` and `process.env.PORT` are the only non-prefixed variables to also be replaced.
+`process.env.NODE_ENV` is the only non-prefixed variables replaced.

 ### Environment Keyring